 Like elsewhere in America, most people in Ellicott City use a private automobile to get to work.
 But notably, a substantial number of Ellicott City‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 If knowledge is power, Ellicott City is a pretty powerful place.
 66.04% of the adults in Ellicott City have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Ellicott City in 2010 was $50,444, which is wealthy relative to Maryland and the nation.
 This equates to an annual income of $201,776 for a family of four.

 Ellicott City is an extremely ethnically-diverse town.
 The people who call Ellicott City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ellicott City residents report their race to be White, followed by Asian.
 Important ancestries of people in Ellicott City include Irish, English, Italian, and Polish.

 The most common language spoken in Ellicott City is English.
-Other important languages spoken here include Korean and Chinese.
+Other important languages spoken here include Korean and Langs. of India.